bordercore/bordercoreai/README.md

 ---

-Bordercore AI is a web-based chat UI supporting multiple open-weight LLMs, Text to Speech (TTS) and Speech to Text (STT).
+Bordercore AI is a web-based AI chatbot and voice assistant supporting multiple open-weight and commercial LLMs, Text to Speech (TTS), Speech to Text (STT), audio transcription and RAG (Retrieval Augmented Generation).
 Discord bots are also supported.

 ![Screenshot](/screenshot.png)